sevagh/headbang.py/docs/index.md

 ## Algorithm 1 - ConsensusBeatTracker

 The first algorithm of the `headbang` library is a consensus/ensemble beat tracker, implemented in the `ConsensusBeatTracker` class.
-The following visuals describe how the algorithm works at a high level:
+The following visuals describe how the algorithm works at a high level.
+All plots were generated with [matplotlib](https://matplotlib.org/).

 **Input** is provided as a single audio file containing the full-length metal song: